AlexanderBeck0/CS-513-Project-4/README.md

 Options:

 - `-i`: Runs a distributed link state algorithm iteratively.
-- `-r`: Resets the distance vector table and runs from scratch.
+- `-r`: Resets the saved graphs and runs from scratch.

 #### dv